-This Section, including Table 1, presents the findings from the 2021 Independent Audit, along with recommended actions in response to each of the findings.
+This Section, including Tables 2 and 3, presents the findings from the 2022 Independent Audit, along with recommended actions in response to each of the findings.
 Detailed findings against each requirement are presented in Appendices A - D. Actions that were open from the previous audits are also presented.
-In summary, for 2021:
+In summary: